-- · Concurrent enrollment in MLAB 2661 required. - This course requires 18 lab hours.
+- · Concurrent enrollment in MLAB 2661 required. - This course requires 18 lab hours. - Previous completion of MLAB 2238 with a grade of "C" or better.

 MLAB 2661 - Clinical III

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision, clinical instruction and evaluation is provided by the clinical professional.
 Students perform laboratory procedures in assigned departments of the clinical laboratory.
 Departmental rotations include hematology, coagulation, advanced hematology, blood bank, serology, chemistry, and microbiology.
 Phlebotomy experience will be arranged.
 A weekly clinical conference will be scheduled.